-More women will continue to experience financial insecurity, interrupted paid work, insecure tenancy and or homelessness.
+Gender-responsive budget is welcomed and will be enacted whilst more women will continue to experience financial insecurity, interrupted paid work, insecure tenancy, and or homelessness.
 They will also continue to be harmed by violence and trauma whilst undertaking unpaid caring roles.

-Nearly half the children in sole parent families live in poverty (44%) compared with 13% for children living with both parents.
-In single parent families in which the main earner is a woman the rate of poverty (37%) is twice that in which the main earner is a man (18%)
+Nearly half the children in sole-parent families live in poverty (44%) compared with 13% for children living with both parents.
+In single-parent families in which the main earner is a woman the rate of poverty (37%) is twice that in which the main earner is a man (18%)

-Our expertise is derived from our own research, collaboration with others and steeped in the rich but often tragic experience of women who have sought our service.
+Our expertise is derived from our own research, and collaboration with others, and is steeped in the rich but often tragic experiences of women who have sought our service.
 It is from this unique but clear vantage point that we present our submission and recommendations